jcollins-axway/axway-open-docs/content/en/docs/central/connect-api-manager/deploy-your-agents.md

 The Discovery Agent only discovers APIs that have the tag(s) defined in the agent configuration file.
 See [filtering apis to be discovered](/docs/central/connect-api-manager/filtering-apis-to-be-discovered/).
 By default the filter is empty and thus the agent will discover all published API.

-As soon as an API is published, the identifier of the asset in AMPLIFY Central is kept in a custom field at the api level.
-The name of the custom field is defined in [APIMANAGER_PROXYAPICIDFIELD](/docs/central/connect-api-manager/discovery-agent-variables/).
+As soon as an API is published, the identifier of the asset in AMPLIFY Central is kept in a custom field at the API level in API Manager to help the agent remember what is already published.

 The Agent can run in the following modes: